JannisX11/blockbench-plugins/plugins/hytale_verifier/about.md

 Verifies whether a model has the correct resolution and shapes for the Hytale art-style.

-**Note:** This plugin is likely temporary until the official Hytale plugin is released with many more features.
+**Note:** This plugin is likely temporary until the official Hytale plugin is released with more features.
+If it doesn't contain some of these features, I have given this an MIT license so these features could be added to it without issue.

 ## Tools

 All tools are available in the **Tools** menu after installation.

-**Note:** Blockbench includes a built-in "Scale" tool that allows you to scale up the entire model at once when you select all cubes.
+**Note:** Blockbench includes a "Scale" tool that allows you to scale up the entire model at once when you select all cubes.
 This is useful if you accidentally made your model too small or big.

 ### Verify Hytale Model

 Checks your model for compliance with Hytale standards:
-- Verifies that only cubes and cuboid/plane meshes are used
+- Verifies that only cubes are used
 - Checks the resolution for all used textures
 - Reports which elements are problematic
 - Ensures 1:1 pixel density (1 pixel = 1 world unit)